Mitchfish10/IAD_PreWork/README.md

-# Android Prework - Hello Beautiful World!
+# Android Prework - **Hello Beautiful World!**

-Submitted by: Mitchell Elliot
+Submitted by: **Mitchell Elliot**

-Hello Beautiful World is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello Beautiful World!** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **2** hours spent in total